 What do you think of Ramit Sethi?
 And what do you think about being honest versus being nice?
 I'd love to hear from you.

 And if you want more great articles like this, sign up to our email list.
-You'll also be entered to win a $650 headshot session!
+You'll also be entered to win a 3-Look headshot session with makeup!

 Hey I'm Martin, and my goal is to help you reach yours.
 I love writing content about career advancement, marketing strategies, productivity, and much more.